 Yes!
 Absolutely!
 You are included in every aspect of the program.
 You are invited to all ESAC events that take place throughout the four weeks.
 Please consult your schedule for the dates and times of the events.
 Since you will not be in class to hear all the events, we will have a message board at the residence hall and you can keep in touch with your classmates by phone and email.
 I will also send you email messages on all events so you won’t miss anything.
 However, do be advised that sometimes you may have to work late so you might miss a few things here and there.
 Or you can pre-arrange to take off the time.

-What are the details of the optional excursions to Vienna and Cesky Krumlov?
+What are the details of the optional excursion to Vienna?

 Tell me more about the day trip to Kutna hora

 Day trip to medieval city of Kutna hora is included in the cost of the program.
 We will leave in the morning on private coach and about an hour later will arrive to Kutna hora.
 It is an ancient silver mining town and it used to be a second most important city in the medieval Kingdom of Bohemia after Prague.
 There is a bone church in nearby town of Sedlec which you can visit as well.

 What about cell phones?